joeyz0z/MeaCap/README.md

 <span id = 'tf'/>

 ### Training-free
 For training-free version $MeaCap_{TF}$, we use a pretrained CBART.
 To bridge the gap between pretrained dataset one-billion-word and caption-style texts, we use a default prompt "The image depicts that".
-We also support prompt ensembling by setting --prompt_ensembling True.
+We also support prompt ensembling by setting --prompt_ensembling.
 ```
-python inference.py --use_prompt True --prompt_ensembling False --memory_id cc3m --img_path ./image_example --lm_model_path ./checkpoints/CBART_one_billion
+python inference.py --use_prompt  --memory_id cc3m --img_path ./image_example --lm_model_path ./checkpoints/CBART_one_billion
 ```

 <span id = 'tot'/>